Guselkumab (Tremfya)

 4. Deodhar A, Helliwell PS, Boehncke WH, et al. Guselkumab in patients with active psoriatic arthritis who were biologic-naive or had previously received TNFα inhibitor treatment (DISCOVER-1): a double-blind, randomised, placebo-controlled phase 3 trial.
 Lancet.
 2020;395(10230):1115-1125.

-6. Janssen Biotech, Inc. Tremfya (guselkumab) injection, for subcutaneous use.
+7. Janssen Biotech, Inc. Tremfya (guselkumab) injection.
 Prescribing Information.
-Horsham, PA: Janssen Biotech; revised November 2023.
+Horsham, PA: Janssen Biotech; revised September 2024.